Painkillers: Information for patients and carers

 (NSAIDs)

-Because they treat inflammation NSAIDs are very effective for certain types of pain such as bone pain or soft tissue pain caused by infection, wounds or cancer
+NSAIDs are very effective for certain types of pain e.g. bone pain or pain caused by inflammation due to infection, wounds or cancer

 Can cause irritation or bleeding from the stomach or bowel and often are prescribed with medicines to protect the stomach lining (e.g. omeprazole, lansoprazole)